-Once you've got all your details onto paper, you may notice some gaps so try and add as much experience as you can.
-Even if you were just involved in your university's newspaper or helping out at your local charity shop – any bit of experience or evidence that you have applied yourself will help.
+Once you've got all your details onto paper, you may notice some gaps, so try and add as much experience as you can.
+Even if you were just involved in your university's newspaper or helping out at your local charity shop – any bit of knowledge or evidence that you have applied yourself will help.

 Find your work placement

 Get onto the web and search for companies within your creative field.
 For example, if you're keen to get into PR, search for PR agencies.

 Next, draw together a list of companies that you're interested in, take notes and learn as much as you can about each one.
 That way, you'll be prepared when you contact each firm.
 Equally, your school, college or university might have a list of local firms which they can recommend or have connections with.

 Sometimes, it's best to pick up the phone and speak to people.
 That might seem like a daunting task, particularly when you're asking about potential work placements, but it's nothing to worry about.
 Businesses get dozens of emails with CV attachments every week, so an informal chat over the phone could help you stand out from the crowd.

 They always say it's best to call a business at around 11 am, so phone around that time.
 Introduce yourself, explain that you're looking for work experience and ask to speak to the managing director.
 You might find that they're unavailable.
 If that's the case, request a direct email address and follow up, attaching your CV.
 If you do get through to the director, don't be nervous!
 They're only human and will be happy to help.
 Remember, if you don't ask, you won't get!

 Set some personal goals